jfavre/ParaViewNek5000Plugin/README.md

   OpenImageDenoise_DIR, and VisRTX_DIR before running cmake)

   mkdir build
   cd build
   cmake ../
   make

 N.B.
-(January 27, 2023).
-Thanks to the integration work of Dan Lipsa and Scott Wittenburg at Kitware, the code has now been integrated into VTK.
-Thus, it will soon be integrated as a native reader in ParaView.
+(February 09, 2023).
+Thanks to the integration work of Dan Lipsa and Scott Wittenburg at Kitware, the code has now been integrated into VTK and ParaView.
+Using a nightly download (more recent than v5.11), yuo will have the native reader in ParaView.